spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Here you can find, for example, the Spyder and Python repositories.

 .. image:: images/workshop-3/pd_github_repo.png
-   :alt: Git and GitHub repository concepts.
+   :alt: Git and GitHub repository concepts

-To create a git repository on GitHub, we need to follow these steps:
+To create a Git repository on GitHub, we need to follow these steps:

 #.
 Log in to your GitHub account.